Nishita424/book-list/README.md

 # book-list
-A book list project built using ES6 concepts
+A book list project built using JS OOP concepts (ES6), and persisted books data in the local storage